bwagner/shift_labels/README.md

 ```
  Usage: shift_labels.py [OPTIONS] INPUT_FILENAME OFFSET

- Command-line interface that reads an input file, shifts the labels by the
+ Command-line interface that reads an Audacity label file, shifts the labels by the
  given offset, and prints the result to standard output.

 ╭─ Arguments ──────────────────────────────────────────────────────────────────╮